AElfProject/aelf-contract-viewer/README.md

 ## lerna

 We use `lerna` to update versions of packages.
-For every deploying, you need to run `lerna version` to update packages' versions.
+For every deploying, you need to run `lerna version  --conventional-commits` to update packages' versions.